 VeePeak OBDCheck BLE

-- Bluetooth OBD2 adapter with support for extensive third-party apps (such as OBD Fusion, Torque Pro, Car Scanner ELM OBD2) can turn your iPhone, iPad or Android phone/tablet into a sophisticated car scan tool.
+- Bluetooth OBD2 adapter with support for extensive third-party apps (such as OBD Fusion, Torque Pro and Car Scanner) can turn your iPhone, iPad or Android phone/tablet into a sophisticated car scan tool.

 - Read diagnostic trouble codes and freeze frame data, reset check engine light, prepare smog test, view real-time sensor readings, create customized dashboard and estimate fuel economy.

 - Works with OBD2 / EOBD compliant cars and light trucks (year 1996 or newer in the US, including pickup trucks, hybrid and many electric vehicles; may require special apps).

 - Compatible with iOS (no Bluetooth pairing needed; connect in the app) & Android devices (head units not recommended).
 Easy to plug in and unplug.
 No complex settings or tricky connections plus much lower power consumption compared to WiFi, and it does not block internet access for other apps.